Elliesaur/RegiVM/README.md

 # RegiVM
 - Supports basic operations and exception handling.
+- Supports encrypting OpCodes + Operands of output, only decrypting when flow is correct.
 - Somewhat-register-based VM?
 - OpCodes are ulong.
 - Operands are byte arrays of any length.